 Also, keep in mind that when I say “indoor pet rabbit” I mean I won’t let mine live inside like my dogs.
-Sure I bring them in to play with them or when I need to do something with them.
-I just don’t let them have free rain around my home like a dog typically does.
+Sure I bring them in to play with them or when I need to do something health-wise with them.

 Plus with me being tall I really hate having to watch my feet for small animals.
 Dogs learn to get out of the way but I doubt a rabbit would and they are quiet so I would probably never know they are there.